Corsaire/first-audit/README.md

 In the current implementation, `matchOrders` can only match 2 orders, but arbitrage can be more complicated.
 For example if we have 3 orders (WETH -> ZRX), (ZRX -> ST), (ST -> WETH).
 All these orders can also be partially matched in order to do the arbitrage.
-It's possible to try to achieve this functionality by using `batchFillOrKillOrders`, but it's impossible to do
+It's possible to try to achieve this functionality by using `batchFillOrKillOrders`, but it has more limited functionality.

 ### Trading multiple erc721 is not possible

+There is no way to atomically swap 2 ERC-721 tokens for 1 ERC-721 token.

 ### Create 'fillOrKill' order from maker side